PILTT/silky/README.md

-Silky
+silky
 =====

-Silky is a library that helps capture and trace message flows across a system of Scala applications.
+A library that helps capture and trace message flows across a system of Scala applications.

 It is currently a superficial port of [Tracey](http://code.google.com/p/tracey/), a Java library created by Mike Hogan.